MRtrix3/mrtrix3/docs/reference/commands/dwi2noise.rst

 Description
 -----------

-estimate noise level voxel-wise using residuals from a truncated SH fit

 WARNING: This command is deprecated and may be removed in future releases.
 Try using the dwidenoise command with the -noise option instead.